If you have a Google Adsense account, always check your Invalid Traffic – AdSense for Content and your policy

 Beware of images too close to ads

-This problem is terribly hard to check if you have hundreds of blog posts and you are using an ad inserter on WordPress to manage your Adsense ad placement, you can fix the issue quite easily.
+This problem is hard to check if you have hundreds of blog posts.
+But if you are using a WordPress ad inserter plugin to manage your Adsense ad placement, you can fix the issue quite easily.

 The best way around this issue is to add more space around your ad units so that there is clear space between your text, images, and ads.

 Depending on which ad inserter plugin you use, you can usually edit your CSS to add some extra space.

 I had this problem after a site redesign.
 In the first month after the site changes, I suffered a 10 percent invalid traffic deduction.

 After realizing what the problem was, I rectifying it by adding 50px of space around every ad.
 You should experiment with the extra space to see what works best for your site.